 Changes in electricity rates would affect government costs since state and local governments are large consumers of electricity.
 The measure could result in higher electricity rates and in turn higher costs to government, particularly in the short term, to the extent that there is increased procurement of more expensive renewable energy (relative to conventional energy) that would not occur but for the measure's mandates.
-However, the potential for higher electricity rates to the customer, including state and local governments, would be limited by the measure's provision of a cost cap on mandated purchases of renewable energy at prices above the market price for electricity.
+However, the potential for higher electricity rates to the customer, including state and local governments, would be limited by the measure's retention of the cost limitation on mandated purchases of renewable energy at prices above the market price for electricity as provided by current law.
 In addition, any increase in costs due to increased electricity rates, particularly in the short run, could be offset to an unknown degree by longer-term cost savings, to the extent that the measure advances development of renewable energy resources so as to lower their cost from what they otherwise would be.

 State and local revenues also would be affected by the measure's impact on electricity rates since tax revenues received by governments are affected by business profits, personal income, and taxable sales-all of which in turn are affected by what individuals and businesses pay for electricity.
-However, as is the case with state and local government costs, the measure's potential to lower state and local government revenues due to higher electricity rates would be limited by the measure's cost cap provision and by any longer-term cost savings resulting from advances in the development of renewable energy resources.
+However, as is the case with state and local government costs, the measure's potential to lower state and local government revenues due to higher electricity rates would be limited by the measure's retention of the cost limitation as provided by current law and by any longer-term cost savings resulting from advances in the development of renewable energy resources.